 Q. What pieces have been played in percussion ensemble in recent years?

 A. A few years ago we played several pieces by John Cage at the PAS Convention.
-The OPG (Oberlin Percussion Group) has performed music written by: Sir Harrison Birtwistle, James Wood, Luigi Nono, John Cage, Reed Holmes, Michael Dougherty, William Russell, Joan Tower, Johanna Beyer, Franco Donatoni, Eugene Novotney, Riccardo Malpiero, Henry Cowell, Chris Rouse, George Crumb, Bruno Giner, Mary Ellen Childs, Mauricio Kagel, Lukas Foss, Phillip Parker, Gerald Strang, Maki Ishii, Toru Takemitsu, Iannis Xenakis, Michael Levinas, Davide Zanonni, Lou Harrison, Dominique Lemaitre, Stuart Smith, Steve Reich, Franco Donatoni, Henry Cowell, Paul Lansky, Thomas Meadowcroft, composers on the faculty here and other contemporary composers who are on the cutting edge of percussion literature.
+The OPG (Oberlin Percussion Group) has performed music written by: Sir Harrison Birtwistle, James Wood, Luigi Nono, John Cage, Reed Holmes, Michael Dougherty, William Russell, Joan Tower, Johanna Beyer, Franco Donatoni, Eugene Novotney, Riccardo Malpiero, Henry Cowell, Chris Rouse, George Crumb, Bruno Giner, Mary Ellen Childs, Mauricio Kagel, Lukas Foss, Phillip Parker, Gerald Strang, Maki Ishii, Toru Takemitsu, Iannis Xenakis, Michael Levinas, Davide Zanonni, Lou Harrison, Dominique Lemaitre, James Wood, Stuart Smith, Steve Reich, Franco Donatoni, Henry Cowell, Paul Lansky, Thomas Meadowcroft, composers on the faculty here and other contemporary composers who are on the cutting edge of percussion literature.
 For a complete list of concerts played check out the Past OPG Concerts listing on this website.
 In addition OPG has made 3 CDs.

 Q. How many students are in the studio?